kienlacmai/TicTacToeSocketGUI/README.md

 # TicTacToeSocketGUI
-A fully functional Tic Tac Toe game intended to be used between two users utilizing socket connection and GUI interface via thinner
+A fully functional Tic Tac Toe game intended to be used between two users utilizing socket connection and GUI interface via tkinter